Encarnación de Díaz: The town

-The Dr. Pedro de Alba Auditorium was construction in the late 19th century by the church as a parochial school for boys.
+The Dr. Pedro de Alba Auditorium was constructed in the late 19th century by the church as a parochial school for boys.
 The facade is characterized by walls divided by pilasters made of brick on bases with oval windows and arches.
 The interior contains a concert hall and a gallery which are dedicated to temporary events.
 The vaults of the auditorium had a mural called Evolución del factor feminine (Evolution of the feminine factor) by artist Francisco Pérez; however, this was painted over in 2010.
 This was the request of Cardenal Juan Sandoval and Bishop José María de la Torre from Aguascalientes, due to images of nude women according to the newspaper Reforma.
 It was approved by the former municipal administration at a cost of 450,000 pesos.

 The Nuestra Señora de Guadalupe Church was never finished since construction was begun in 1867.
 It is an eclectic design favoured in the Porfirio Díaz era covered in vaults and the tallest cupola in the municipality.
 Metal filigree decorates the architrave and transparent glass is found in the apse.
 Despite its relative newness, the sacristy is filled with a large collection of colonial-era religious paintings.

 The Archbishop Jacinto López Romo House is located on Allende Street in the historic centre.
 The house contains many oil paintings of Biblical scenes.

 The rail station was built in 1883 by the Ferrocarril Central Mexicano in part to ship the agricultural production of the area.
 The rail station is completely abandoned and unused although at one time it was an important stop.
 A Mexican film called Recuerdo del Porvenir was partially shot here.